Quantum-Q75/Quantum-Lattice-Model/README.md

 ## License and Use

-All materials in this repository are provided for research, study, and verification purposes.
+This work is licensed under the **Creative Commons Attribution 4.0 International License (CC BY 4.0)**.

+You are free to share and adapt the material for any purpose, provided appropriate credit is given.
-See the LICENSE file for details.
+See the LICENSE file for the full legal text.

 ## Attribution